 A warehouse is a hazardous place, so workers need to be as safe as possible.
 Follow these six tips to improve your warehouse safety and help keep your employees and customers safe:

 - Put safety first.
 Safety in the workplace is actually very important.
 It is imperative that the company operating the warehouse create a safe environment for workers and set precautions in place.
-Further, ensuring that your workers have undergone First Aid at Work Requalification (2 Days) training, or have been taught how to deal with accidents with the help of basic medical practices can assure better safety and wellbeing of all employees.
+Further, ensure that your workers have undergone First Aid at Work Requalification (2 Days) training, or have been taught how to deal with accidents with the help of basic medical practices can assure better safety and wellbeing of all employees.

 - Inspect the equipment regularly.
 Warehouses can be dangerous places to work, and storing flammable and hazardous materials in certain spaces increases the risk of an accident.
 To keep your workers safe, inspect warehouse equipment for hazards and work safely around them.